Assessment Year Vs Financial Year - Know the Difference Now!

 Father In Law

-If you are an income taxpayer in India, you might have encountered the terms assessment year (AY) and financial year (FY) while filing your tax returns.
+If you are an income taxpayer in India, you may have encountered the terms' assessment year' (AY) and 'financial year' (FY) while filing your tax returns.
 But do you know what they mean and how they differ from each other?

-In this article we shall discuss the concepts and significance of assessment year and financial year and highlight the key distinctions between them.
+In this article, we will discuss the concepts and significance of the assessment year and the financial year, and highlight the key distinctions between them.
 We will also share some useful tips on how to file your taxes during the assessment and financial years.

 What is the Financial Year (FY)?

 The financial year is the period in which you earn your income and pay your taxes in advance.
-The duration of the financial year is 12 months, starting from April 1 and ending on March 31.
+The financial year typically lasts 12 months, from April 1 to March 31.
 The start and end dates of the financial year are fixed and do not change.

 For example, if you say an income is earned in the financial year FY 2023-24, it means the income is earned between 01st April 2023 to 31st March 2024.